-Applicant.
-An "applicant" is the person who applies for a VAT class ruling or a VAT ruling (or on whose behalf an application is filed).
+Applicant: An "applicant" is the person who applies for a VAT class ruling or a VAT ruling (or on whose behalf an application is filed).
 If a representative such as a lawyer or accountant files an application on behalf of a third party, that third party is considered the applicant.
 Similarly, if a person files an application in his or her capacity as a representative taxpayer for another entity such as a company or trust, that other entity is considered the applicant.
+The application must be accompanied by a Power of Attorney (POA) where an application is filed on behalf of the applicant (that is, by a person acting in a representative capacity).
 Only one applicant applies for a class ruling on behalf of the class.
 However, a list of the affected class members, including their VAT registration numbers (where applicable) is required.

-Application: An "application" is a written request for a ruling on a particular issue regarding the tax treatment of a particular transaction.
-The application must contain all of the details set out in section 79(4) [excluding sections 79(4)(f), (k), (6) and 81(1)(b)] of the TA Act together with the VAT301 form and be submitted by email to VATRulings@sars.gov.za.
+Application: An "application" is a written request for a VAT ruling on a particular issue regarding the tax treatment of a particular transaction.
+The application must contain all of the details set out in section 79(4) [excluding sections 79(4)(f), (k), (6) and 81(1)(b).] of the TA Act together with the VAT301 form and be submitted by email to VATRulings@sars.gov.za.
 Should an agent, such as a lawyer or accountant, file an application on behalf of a client, a Power of Attorney or equivalent written statement must be submitted, in terms of which, the applicant (client) authorises the agent to file the application and act as the applicant's representative throughout the application and ruling process.
-A person may also file an application in his or her capacity
+A person may also file an application in his or her capacity as a representative taxpayer.
+An application may not be filed by or on behalf of a person who is not, or does not intend to be, a party to the proposed or past transaction in question.